Study systems include

 - Identifying impacts of social influence (e.g., social networks, support, norms, and stigma) on communicators' susceptibility to health aliments and immunity

-- Developing and extending theoretical models of stigma communication and label management
+- Developing and extending theoretical models of how communication is used to create and cope with health stigmas, and their implications for infectious disease management

 - Optimizing network-based interventions (e.g., opinion leader designs), entertainment-education interventions, and the diffusion and adaptation of evidence-based interventions to new target audiences and communities.

-Ongoing efforts with Mary Poss, Roxanne Parrott, Donna Coffman, and Kathryn Peters to understand how couples process genetic test results to identify unintended consequences for their relationship and their well-being.
+- with Mary Poss, Roxanne Parrott, Donna Coffman, and Sara Wienke to understand how couples process genetic test results to identify unintended consequences for their relationship and their well-being.
 The project tests a theoretical model of genomic/genetic medical decisions with couples in which a spouse has been diagnosed with AATD.
 AATD affects human lungs and liver, which increases the susceptibility and severity of many infections.
 This analysis lays the groundwork for a future, couple-based intervention to assist couples receiving genomic or genetic test results.